ServiceM8 for Electricians: The Job Management Platform Australian Sparkies Actually Use

 ServiceM8 vs Fergus: Fergus has strong job costing and margin tracking.
 ServiceM8 wins on compliance documentation tools and Australian-specific feature development.

 For the majority of Australian electrical businesses — residential, solar, and light commercial — ServiceM8 is the clear recommendation in 2026.
-See our full best job management software for electricians guide for a comprehensive platform comparison.
+See our full Best Job Management Software for Australian Electricians (2026) for a comprehensive platform comparison.

 Pricing